meshhq/MeshStudioWebsite/content/blog/2018-09-14-react-native-boilerplate.md

 You’ll see the `android` and `ios` directories at the root of the project.
 Both of these can be opened and manipulated in their respective IDE’s.

-Note: Never edit Gradle files outside of Android Studio.
-It’s very easy to create build issues without taking advantage of the sync process embedded in Google’s IDE.
+Note: We recommend that you only edit Gradle files with Android Studio.
+Google's IDE does a lot of Gradle-related work behind the scenes via a sync process, which makes it very easy to introduce build issues if you modify these files with a different program.

 > [`TypeScript`](https://www.typescriptlang.org/)